Course Status Notice – Not Scheduled

 Karl Matthews, PhD, Rutgers University

 Matthews has given presentations and lectures throughout the world.
 He has taught courses on Food Microbiology, Food Safety, Food Law, and Food Sustainability in China and India.
 He is involved in projects in the Philippines and Thailand to promote development of Food Science programs and microbial food safety.
-He has received awards recognizing both his teaching and research.
+He has received awards recognizing both his teaching and research, most recently receiving a Fulbright U.S. Scholar Program award in Food Science/Food Microbial Safety for the 2023-2024 academic year by the U.S. Department of State and the Fulbright Foreign Scholarship Board.
 He serves on both NIH and USDA panels and on the editorial boards for several journals.
 He is Associate Editor of Frontiers in Sustainable Food and Agriculture and was Editor-in-Chief of the Journal of Food Safety.
 Matthews is senior-author of Food Microbiology – An Introduction (a leading textbook on Food Microbiology), editor of Microbiology of Fresh Produce, and senior-editor of The Produce Contamination Problem: Causes and Solutions.
 He has collectively published more than 275 abstracts, peer reviewed papers, and book chapters.

 Don Schaffner, PhD, Rutgers University

 Dr. Donald W. Schaffner is Extension Specialist in Food Science and Distinguished Professor at Rutgers University.
+He serves as Chair of the Department of Food Science.
 His research interests include quantitative microbial risk assessment, predictive food microbiology, handwashing, and cross-contamination.
 Dr. Schaffner has authored more than 190 peer-reviewed publications, and numerous book chapters and abstracts.
 He has been the recipient of more than $9 million in grants and contracts, a majority in the form of competitive national grants.
 Dr. Schaffner has educated thousands of Food Industry professionals through numerous short courses and workshops in the United States and dozens of countries around the world.

 “This class was exactly what I was looking for.
 I have some microbiology background, but I needed a short, intensive food micro class.
 The professors give excellent presentations – interactive and applicable.”